 (1) The unaudited financial information for the twelve months ended April 28, 2012, has been derived by adding our financial information for the year ended January 28, 2012, to the financial information for the three months ended April 30, 2011.
-The unaudited financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the type adding our financial information for the type and the financial information for the three months ended May 4, 2013, has been derived by adding our financial information for the type adding our financial information for the type and the financial information for the three months ended May 4, 2013, and subtracting the financial information for the three months ended May 4, 2013, consisted of 52 weeks, and the twelve-month period ended May 4, 2013 weeks.
+The unaudited financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the type and the formation for the three months ended May 4, 2013, and subtracting the financial information for the three months ended May 4, 2013, and subtracting the financial information for the three months ended May 4, 2013, and subtracting the financial information for the three months ended May 4, 2013, consisted of 52 weeks, and the twelve-month period ended May 4, 2013 weeks.